Amog-OS/AmogOS/README.md

 - Thanks to JoJo Autoboy for being our overlord
 - Thanks to the jostroOS dev team for letting us use their GH org and website to host downloads!
 - [sUs !1!1!](https://media.discordapp.net/attachments/750607286111567933/798120394056925204/SPOILER_Linus.png?width=699&height=393)
+- (Note : Discord tags and names may change)

 ### Software credits
 AmogOS would not be possible without the following open source softwares: